CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 #### A-3-5 SQL structure-related collapsible interactive tree, chart-Database representation, etc

-To help represent collapsible interactive trees as e.g. used in an SQL contetx here, we found that:
+To help represent collapsible interactive trees as e.g. used in an SQL context here, we found the following:

 https://observablehq.com/@d3/collapsible-tree